EastCoastProduct/homepage/src/jobs/executive_assistant.md

 layout: job.ejs
 ---

-<p>East Coast Product is looking for an Executive Sales Assistant to join our Boston team and directly support the CEO with administrative work relating to his day-to-day activities.
-Primary functions include coordinating his schedule, personal brand development, and top-of-the-funnel sales support.</p>
+<p>East Coast Product is looking for an Executive Assistant to join our Boston team and directly support the CEO with administrative work relating to his day-to-day activities.
+Primary functions include coordinating his schedule, personal brand development, and content development.</p>

 <h2>Primary Responsibilities</h2>